How Do Loud Noises During Pregnancy Affect Your Baby?

 The health impact due to noise may vary depending on frequency (how often), duration (how long), and intensity (how much) of the noise.

-The following side effects might occur due to prolonged exposure to noise.
+The following are the immediate side effects that might occur due to noise exposure.

-• Sleep disturbances: Environmental noise could cause you to have sleep disturbance.
-Uninterrupted sleep is essential for physiological and psychological health.
-Sleep disturbances may contribute to psychological stress or behavioral outcomes like mood changes and annoyance (3).
+• Sleep disturbances: Environmental noise could cause you to have sleep disturbances, which may contribute to psychological stress or behavioral outcomes such as mood changes and annoyance (2).

 Loud noises during pregnancy cause sleep disturbances